Wind-WindKids/winding/samples/sophieandwind/ice.md

 --
 small_victory: page, text
 --
 A month later, his civics retake came back with a solid 83% in green at the top.

 This time he had seen the pattern:
   Everyone is equal under the law.
-  Everyone follows the law.
+  Everyone is under the law.
   Everyone is different,
   and the laws are different
   everywhere for everyone.